roryprimrose/roryprimrose.github.io/_posts/2010-10-01-neovolvetoolkit-10-rtw.md

 Description

-ChannelProxyHandler<T&gt;
+ChannelProxyHandler&lt;T&gt;

-The ChannelProxyHandler<T&gt; class is used to provide a proxy implementation for a WCF service channel.
+The ChannelProxyHandler&lt;T&gt; class is used to provide a proxy implementation for a WCF service channel.

-DefaultProxyHandler<T&gt;
+DefaultProxyHandler&lt;T&gt;

-The DefaultProxyHandler<T&gt; class is used to provide a default handler for invoking methods on a type.
+The DefaultProxyHandler&lt;T&gt; class is used to provide a default handler for invoking methods on a type.

 ErrorHandlerAttribute

 The ErrorHandlerAttribute class is used to decorate WCF service implementations with a IServiceBehavior that identifies IErrorHandler references to invoke when the service encounters errors.

-ProxyHandler<T&gt;
+ProxyHandler&lt;T&gt;

-The ProxyHandler<T&gt; class is used to provide the base logic for managing the execution of methods on a proxy.
+The ProxyHandler&lt;T&gt; class is used to provide the base logic for managing the execution of methods on a proxy.

-ProxyManager<T&gt;
+ProxyManager&lt;T&gt;

-The ProxyManager<T&gt; class is used to manage invocations of proxy objects.
+The ProxyManager&lt;T&gt; class is used to manage invocations of proxy objects.

 Neovolve.Toolkit.Communication.SecurityName